Mark A Radcliffe

 Beyond all that he likes to swim in very cold water, has written a column for The Nursing Times for twenty-five years, and grows vegetables to give to strangers – because you can tell a lot about a society by how it responds to free home-grown veg.
 He lives in Hove, East Sussex with his wife Kate, and daughter, Maia.

-His first collection of short stories, Superpowers, will be published by Valley Press in July 2020.
+His first collection of short stories, Superpowers, was published by Valley Press in July 2020.